Mrs T. Farrington

-My name is Miss Barker and I am the subject leader for Maths at Shobnall Primary School.
+My name is Mrs Farrington and I am the subject leader for Maths at Shobnall Primary & Nursery School whilst Miss Barker is on maternity leave.
 I am extremely enthusiastic about mathematics as well as being passionate about the way in which maths in taught at Shobnall.
 It is my vision that maths should be taught in a way to encourage our children to master the content taught in each year through purposeful and bespoke lessons.

 To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the academy.
 Through this collective learning, I am proud that our team is always striving to be the best that it can be.